 Section Title of section Change Versions and Date 12 Collecting evidence of learner performance to ensure resilience in the qualifications system - new section added New section added Version 7 March 2024 Throughout Hyperlinks updated Version 6 9 External moderation Added - You have the choice of virtual or face-to-face moderation visits.
-January 2023 Throughout Hyperlinks updated Version 5 May 2021 2 Availability and Funding Updated information and hyperlinks 3 Qualification resources, support and useful links Updated information about Skills Guides, the assignment checking service and Professional Development.
+January 2023 Throughout Hyperlinks updated Version 5 2 Availability and Funding Updated information and hyperlinks May 2021 3 Qualification resources, support and useful links Updated information about Skills Guides, the assignment checking service and Professional Development.
 Removed reference to the Online Community 5 and 8 Centre and centre assessor responsibilities Reference to the Data Protection Act updated Internal assessment and external moderation: a summary of how it works 10 Contacting OCR Contact details updated All sections Refreshed all hyperlinks.
-Version 4 April 2020 3 Qualification resources, support and useful links Updated section about Professional Development, removing reference to CPD Hub 1 Qualifications at a glance Updated sections to reflect the introduction of: Version 3 December 2018 7 Summary of the externally assessed units, How these units are assessed, Resitting external assessment the near-pass unit grade for examined units the unit point values for the near-pass grade the new minimum number of points required for the
+Version 4 April 2020 3 Qualification resources, support and useful links Updated section about Professional Development , removing reference to CPD Hub 1 Qualifications at a glance Updated sections to reflect the Version 3 7 Summary of the externally assessed units, How these units are assessed, Resitting external assessment introduction of: the near-pass unit grade for examined units the unit point values for the near-pass grade the new minimum number of Decembe 2018 10 Externally assessed units, Qualification, Calculating the qualification grade, Qualification Grade tables points required for the qualification grade at Pass. the additional resit opportunity for examined units